Htet-1aung/FP23-Final-Exam_Memory_Game/README.md

 - Cabal build tool / Stack (if you are using Stack Build)

 Follow these steps to install and run the game:

+If you want to manually clone the git and run:

 1. Clone the repository: